SSWConsulting/SSW.Rules.Content/rules/things-to-measure/rule.md

 ![Figure: DevOps Survey form](DevOps Survey.png)

-If you prefer you can [download and print this survey in PDF](DevOps-Quiz.pdf)
+If you prefer you can [download and print this survey in PDF](DevOps-Quiz.pdf).

 ![Figure: DevOps Survey PDF](quiz-devops.jpg)